SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 ### Future state

-In future, the topology may be changed to use the Daml 3.0 application architecture: Scribe would read from a separate participant using a party which is an observer of the wallet users' contracts.
-The wallet users could still use their own participant for submitting transactions, thereby maintaining a greater level of control over their assets, while delegating operation of PQS and API to a service provider.
+In the future, the topology may be changed to use the Daml 3.0 application architecture: Scribe would read from a separate participant using a party that is an observer of the wallet users' contracts.
+The wallet users could still use their own participant for submitting transactions, thereby maintaining a greater level of control over their assets, while delegating the operation of PQS and API to a service provider.

 ## API Authentication